 Check out Why Zumba Classes Are So Popular

 Another stellar piece of advice regarding the eating habits that will help you reduce or get rid of excess water is to avoid sodium-rich foods in your diet.
 Added salt is the most common culprit.
 While it makes foods taste delicious, it’s bad for the health of your circulatory system and your lymphatic system.

 Eating excessive salt can alter your body’s inflammatory processes and produce edemas.
 It can also increase blood pressure and cause problems for kidney function.
-Here are some products you should avoid that tend to be high in salt:
+So, here are some products you should avoid that tend to be high in salt:

-- You don’t necessarily have to drink two liters of water a day.
-Just make sure you’re drinking enough based on your activities, diet, and lifestyle.
+- You don’t necessarily have to drink 8 cups of water a day.
+However, just make sure you’re drinking enough based on your activities, diet, and lifestyle.